Skip to main content

 Set up your new IAM role

-Using the information you copied to your text editor, follow the steps in Grant access to an S3 bucket (near the top of this page).
+Using the information you copied to your text editor, follow the steps in Grant access to an S3 bucket.

 Continue with this procedure when you're done.